-This specification defines the base set of manageability capabilities that could be composed into a manageable resource or aggregated into uber-capabilities.
-For example, a TotallyManagableResource uber-capability could be defined that includes all of the base manageability capabilities.
-Such uber-capability could also be composed into a manageable resource, and in that sense, an uber-capability is conceptually the same as any other capability.
-However, this specification does not currently $\Box$ ttempt to define (identify) the aggregated uber-capabilities and focuses on the definition of the base set.
+This specification defines the base set of manageability capabilities that could be composed into a manageable resource or combined into aggregate capabilities.
+For example, a TotallyManagableResource ubercapability could be defined that includes all of the base manageability capabilities.
+Such aggregate capability could also be composed into a manageable resource, and in that sense, an aggregate capability is conceptually the same as any other capability.
+However, this specification does not currently attempt to define (identify) the aggregate capabilities and focuses on the definition of the base set.

 Comment: This example needs to match our agreement on the "metamodel" for manageability capabilities.
-I would suggest that we put a place holder for an example and insert one once we have agreement on the metamodel
+I would suggest that we put a place holder for an example and insert one once we have agreement on the metamodel.